 What Does the Research Show?

-- Clinical practice guidelines issued in 2009 by the Society for Integrative Oncology recommends acupuncture as a complementary therapy when pain is poorly controlled, when side effects associated with other treatments are significant, when nausea and vomiting associated with chemotherapy or surgical anesthesia are poorly controlled, or when reducing the amount of pain medicine becomes a clinical goal.
-The benefits of acupuncture for other symptoms, including fatigue or hot flashes has not been established.
+- Clinical practice guidelines issued in 2009 by the Society for Integrative Oncology recommend acupuncture as a complementary therapy when pain is poorly controlled, when side effects associated with other treatments are significant, when nausea and vomiting associated with chemotherapy or surgical anesthesia are poorly controlled, or when reducing the amount of pain medicine becomes a clinical goal.
+The benefits of acupuncture for other symptoms, including fatigue or hot flashes, have not been established.

 - In 2017, the Society for Integrative Oncology issued guidelines on the evidence-based use of integrative therapies during and after breast cancer treatment, recommending the use of acupressure and acupuncture for reducing chemotherapy-induced nausea and vomiting.